Medically reviewed on July 3, 2018

 What is onabotulinumtoxinA (Botox)?

-OnabotulinumtoxinA (Botox), also called botulinum toxin type A, is made from the bacteria that causes botulism.
+OnabotulinumtoxinA (Botox), is made from the bacteria that causes botulism.
 Botulinum toxin blocks nerve activity in the muscles.

-Botox is used to treat cervical dystonia (severe spasms in the neck muscles).
-Botox is also used to treat muscle spasms (stiffness) in the upper limbs (elbows, wrists, fingers) or lower limbs (ankles, toes).
+Botox is used in adults to treat cervical dystonia (severe spasms in the neck muscles), or muscle stiffness in the elbows, wrists, fingers, ankles, or toes.
 Botox is also used to treat severe underarm sweating (hyperhidrosis).

 Botox is also used to prevent chronic migraine headaches in adults who have migraines for more than 15 days per month, each lasting 4 hours or longer.
 Botox should not be used to treat a common tension headache.

-Botox Cosmetic is used to temporarily lessen the appearance of facial wrinkles.
+Botox Cosmetic is used to temporarily lessen the appearance of facial wrinkles in adults.

-Botox may also be used for other purposes not listed in this medication guide.
+Botox may also be used for purposes not listed in this medication guide.

-Call your doctor at once if you have a hoarse voice, drooping eyelids, vision problems, severe muscle weakness, loss of bladder control, or trouble breathing, talking, or swallowing.
-Some of these effects can occur up to several hours or several weeks after an injection.
+Call your doctor at once if you have a hoarse voice, drooping eyelids, vision problems, severe eye irritation, severe muscle weakness, loss of bladder control, or trouble breathing, talking, or swallowing.

 Before taking this medicine

-You should not receive this medication if you are allergic to botulinum toxin, or if you have:
+You should not be treated with Botox if you are allergic to botulinum toxin, or if you have:

 an infection in the area where the medicine will be injected; or